ShankiDevadiga/Deploying-a-Python-Application-on-AWS-private-instance/README.md

-# Deploying a Python Application on AWS VPC
+# Deploying a Python Application on AWS private instance

 This project demonstrates how to deploy a simple Python application on a private subnet server within an AWS VPC.
 The setup includes: